SandQuattro/crypto-p2p-trading-app/README.md

 - Real-time trading data visualization with WebSockets
 - Candlestick charts for multiple trading pairs
 - Order processing with high throughput (up to 3000 orders per second)
-- Wallet generation and management
+- Secure HD wallet generation with sequential indices and user-specific management
 - Blockchain transaction monitoring and processing
 - Database integration with PostgreSQL for order and transaction storage
 - Automatic database migrations